RalphHan/CASR/README.md

-This is the implement of the paper, **CAIR: Generating Complicated Sequences with Autoregressive Iterative Refinement**.
+This is the implement of the paper, **CASR: Generating Complicated Sequences with Autoregressive Self-Boost Refinement**.

 The overview logic is in [utils.cascade_trainer.CascadeSeq2SeqTrainer.train_all](utils/cascade_trainer.py)
 # Quick Start